-Verbal warning: The discussion a supervisor holds with an employee in which the supervisor disciplines the employee for his or her conduct and impresses upon him or her the need for improvement.
+Verbal warning: The discussion a supervisor holds with an employee in which the supervisor disciplines the employee for their conduct and impresses upon them the need for improvement.
 This type of warning is also called an "instruction and cautioning."
-This method of discipline can eliminate misunderstandings immediately and set and maintain desired standards of conduct and performance.
+This method of discipline can eliminate misunderstandings immediately, and set and maintain desired standards of conduct and performance.
 A notation of date, time, and reason for a verbal warning must be kept in the employee's personnel file by the Appointing Authority.
-In the event the conduct of the employee does not improve, more severe disciplinary action is required (Form V).
+In the event the conduct of the employee does not improve, more severe disciplinary action is required.